The Fear of Vision Symptoms

 When MS affects one of our primary senses

 Some of the scariest symptoms have to do with one of our primary senses: our ability to see.
-Vision issues are actually very prevalent among those with MS; 80% of those with MS will at some point experience them.1 Very often, vision problems are the very first symptom that people notice, often being the driving factor that sends them in search of a diagnosis.
-No matter how early or often we’re forced to confront these attacks on our sight, vision issues remain a scary symptom for those with MS.
+Often, vision problems are the very first symptom that people with MS notice, and it may become the driving factor that sends them in search of a diagnosis.
+No matter how early or often we’re forced to confront these attacks on our sight, vision issues remain a scary symptom for those with MS.1

 When our vision is affected, we can experience several types of issues:

 When the optic nerve becomes inflamed, this can manifest in several ways.
-This includes blurred or dim vision, color vision loss, pain when moving the eyes, side vision loss, and even full vision loss.
-Typically, this only happens in one eye at a time, and vision will return to normal, but there are cases of it being permanent.
+This includes blurred or dim vision, color vision loss, pain when moving the eyes, and potentially even full vision loss.
+Typically, this only happens in one eye at a time, and vision will return to normal.1

-Double vision brought when the nerves that control our eye movement have been affected by MS. The muscles that control our eye movements are coordinated.
-When the nerves of one of those groups of muscles are affected by MS and the other nerves are not, it often manifests itself as this type of double vision.
+Double vision brought upon when the nerves that control our eye movement have been affected by MS. The muscles that control our eye movements are suppose to be coordinated.
+When the nerves of one of those groups of muscles are affected by MS and the other nerves are not, it can manifest itself as this type of double vision.1

 As I mentioned before, anything that causes vision problems is extremely frightening.
 Even if you know that your vision will return to normal, there is always that slight fear that it won’t.
 It can also affect nearly every aspect of your life.
 Vision issues were not among my early problems (as they normally are for those with MS).
 They came later in the form of extremely blurred vision and also impaired side vision.